Mini World NYC

 Where enterprise AI meets intelligent infrastructure.

-Tuesday, May 27, 2025 | 12:00–5:30 PM | New York City
+Wednesday, May 27, 2026 | 12:00–5:30 PM | New York City

 AI is changing how enterprises run.
 The cost of getting it wrong is already showing up in your compute bills, your team’s time, and the gap between what your data promises and what it delivers.

 Mini World NYC brings together the people figuring it out.
-Half a day, a small room, and a live look at what the Strategy + Google Cloud stack actually does in practice — from cutting compute costs to deploying AI agents that connect to your real enterprise data.
+Half a day, a small room, and a live look at what the Strategy + Google Cloud stack actually does in practice, from cutting compute costs to deploying AI agents that connect to your real enterprise data.

-Date: Tuesday, May 27, 2025
+Date: Wednesday, May 27, 2026

 Time: 12:00 PM – 5:30 PM ET

-Location: New York City, Saint John’s Terminal
+Location: New York City, Saint John’s Terminal | 550 Washington Street, New York, NY 10014

 Cost: Free to attend